dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 [**WebPageTest:**](http://www.webpagetest.org/){:rel='nofollow'}{:target="_blank"}
 This is probably one of the best tools to find out what's wrong with your site.
 It gives you the details on **First View** and **Repeat View**.
 This is good because when a website is loaded for the first time on a browser, it takes a lot of time since it is downloading all the resources for the first time.
 But, when you visit the website again on the same browser, it takes significantly less time.

 A repeat visitor is served quickly than a new visitor.
 But, first visit should be fast enought to convert new visitor to a repeat visitor.
-Have you heard of the forst impression?
+Have you heard of first impression?
 That very much applies to websites as well.

 ![Jekyll speed test on webpagetest org](/images/jekyll-speed-optimization-test-webpagetest-org.jpg){:width="700px" max-height="242px" .full}